tomdoelp/gametest/README.md

 # locomotive

-work-in-progress game engine using the Allegro framework for C++
+a work-in-progress game using the Allegro framework for C++